Federal Loans

 Types of Loans

 There are two main types: Federal Direct Loans and private loans.
-Understanding each type of loan will help you make an informed financial decisions.
+Understanding each type of loan will help you make an informed financial decision.

 Federal Direct Loans